sams4566/football-news/README.md

   - You will also have to add the env.py file to a .gitignore file that will stop the information from being committed.
   - To install all of the required modules use `pip3 install -r requirements.txt` in the terminal.
   - Finally, you will have to add `DEVELOPMENT = True` to your workspace variables.
-Alternatively you can remove `development` from settings.py and set `DEBUG = True` making sure the database is set to sqlite3.
+Alternatively you can remove `development` from settings.py but make sure the database is set to sqlite3.
   - Type `python3 manage.py runserver` to run the site.

 ### Deployment to Heroku